 Completion Date: December 2016

-Funding Source: Cardiff School of Planning and Geography
+Funding Source: School of Geography and Planning

-- MRes.
-Human Geography and Planning, Utrecht University (2012)
+MSc (by research) Human Geography and Planning, Utrecht University (2012)

 BSc.
 Landscape Architecture and Spatial Planning, Wageningen University (2009)

 Membership/ External Activities